 Kidnapping is a serious matter that can be prosecuted as a felony in federal court.
-If you’re charged with a federal crime, you could face years in federal prison and other harsh penalties.
-Even when you’re charged at the federal level, you might still be charged for your state crime violations, too.
+If you’re charged with a federal crime in Naples, Fort Laudedale or elsewhere in Broward County, you could face years in federal prison and other harsh penalties.
+Even when you’re charged at the federal level, you might still be charged for Florida state crime violations, too.

-With the seriousness of these charges, you need a criminal defense lawyer who will stand up for your rights and can build the strongest defense possible.
+With the seriousness of these charges, you need a Naples or Fort Lauderdale kidnapping defense attorney who will stand up for your rights and can build the strongest defense possible.
 Being accused or investigated for kidnapping can be a devastating experience for you and your loved ones, and ruin your reputation.
 Oftentimes, a non-custodial parent is charged with kidnapping for violating the terms of his or her custody or visitation agreement.

 The skilled criminal defense attorneys at Joffe Law, P.A. are experienced in kidnapping cases on the state and federal level.
 We understand our clients’ rights and will aggressively fight for you to ensure you have a fair trial.
 If you’re facing kidnapping charges, call Joffe Law, P.A today at 954-723-0007 for a free consultation.